runsy/rcbows/README.md

 Replace the hit node for this one.
 ### trail_particle
 Particle texture to create an arrow trail.

+It can be a string with "texture" only, or a table  for animated textures: {texture = "texture", animation = "animation"}.
 ### explosion
 It requires "tnt" or "explosion" mods as an optional dependency.